OutSystems/docs-product/src/setup-maintain/setup/cdn-setup.md

 # Using a CDN with OutSystems

-Content Delivery Network (CDN) is a cache mechanism useful for apps with a lot of static content.
+Content Delivery Network (CDN) is a cache mechanism that uses the fact of being a service with multiple servers spread over multiple reagions around the world that work in delivering static content.

-Mobile apps usually have a lot of static content, for example, css, js, and jpeg, which means that they only change when a new version of the app is deployed.
+Mobile and React apps usually have a lot of static content, for example, css, js, and jpeg, which means that they only change when a new version of the app is deployed.

+The fact that the CDN server can be spread around the world the lantency of the clients to the CDN is lower than to the fornt-end servers. **Resulting in an improved loading experience to the end user**.

 With a CDN on your infrastructure, static content is served to users by the CDN instead of the front-end servers.
-This removes load from your servers allowing you to save hardware resources and improve performance.
+This **removes load from your servers allowing you to save hardware resources and improve performance**.

 OutSystems advises using CDN for: